Joseph P. Vacanti

-Joseph Vacanti is a North American pediatric surgeon and researcher who is the director of the Laboratory of Tissue Engineering and Organ Fabrication at Massachusetts General Hospital.
+Joseph P. Vacanti (born October 31, 1948) is an American pediatric surgeon and researcher who is the director of the Laboratory of Tissue Engineering and Organ Fabrication at Massachusetts General Hospital.
 He is the John Homans Professor of Surgery at Harvard Medical School.

 Along with Robert Langer, Eugene Bell, and Yuan-Cheng Fung, he is considered as a father of tissue engineering with seminal contributions as co-author of the Principles of Tissue Engineering (with Langer, Robert Lanza, and Anthony Atala) and creation of the Vacanti mouse in 1997.

 Vacanti was elected to the National Academy of Medicine in 2001.

 He graduated from Creighton University (BA), Harvard Medical School (MS), and the University of Nebraska Medical Center (MD).

 Biography

 Vacanti was born in Omaha, Nebraska in 1948, the oldest of four brothers who are also scientists: Charles Vacanti, Martin, and Francis.
 Following education at Creighton University and the University of Nebraska Medical Center (MD 1974), Vacanti trained in surgery at the Massachusetts General Hospital in Boston, MA, Boston Children's Hospital, and further specialized in transplantation at the University of Pittsburgh.

 He pursued additional training in the lab of cancer biologist Judah Folkman from 1977-1979 where he met frequent collaborator Robert Langer.
 He was appointed surgeon-in-chief of the Massachusetts General Hospital for Children in 2003 and was the president of the American Pediatric Surgical Association from 2019-2020.